alpha-demo/currency-converter/README.md

 # How to Customize:
-  1. With a Text Editor or Code Editor Application open the file index.html
+  1. With a Text Editor or Code Editor Application open the file:

+    index.html

   2. To set the Language, change the first parameter of the method: FactSetCurrencyConverter: